rustyhowell/logging_tree/README.md

     import logging
     logging.debug('This is a debug statement')

 That's it.
-Now there is a lot to unpack here, and I've used a cool shortcut.
+Now there is a lot to unpack here, and I've used a cool shortcut: `logging.debug()`.
-So let's do it one piece at a time.
-First, let's expand the shortcut:
+So let's do it again without the short cut, one piece at a time:

     import logging
-    root = logging.getLogger()
+    root = logging.getLogger()              # Get the root logger
-    stdout = logging.StreamHandler()
-    root.addHandler(stdout)
-    root.debug('This is a debug statement')
+    stdout = logging.StreamHandler()        # Create a StreamHandler, ie print to the console root.addHandler(stdout)                 # Add the StreamHandler to the root logger root.debug('This is a debug statement') # Log a message to the root logger.

-As you can see, this is quite a bit longer than the last example.
+As you can see, this is quite a bit longer than the last example. `logging.debug()` or `.error()`, `.info()`, etc. will automatically setup the minimum logging if it's not already setup.
+I.e. add a StreamHandler to the root logger.
+Another shortcut is `logging.basicConfig()`, which is the same but with out actually logging a message.
+IE it's missing the final `root.debug()` statement at end.

+So in your main function, you just setup your logging how you need it.

+    if __name__ == '__main__':
+        logging.basicConfig(level=logging.INFO)
+        logging.info("Launching process")

 ### In library code